redis/redis-doc/topics/rediscli.md

 refer to the [Redis Lua debugger documentation](/topics/ldb).

-However, even without using the debugger, you can use `redis-cli` to run scripts from a file in a way more comfortable compared to typing the script interactively into the shell or as an argument:
+However, even without using the debugger, you can use `redis-cli` to run scripts from a file in a way more comfortable way compared to typing the script interactively into the shell or as an argument:

     $ cat /tmp/script.lua